 .

-Flower is from Market Extensions
+- Flower from Market Extensions

-TOURS is from Potting Shed
+- Tours from Potting Shed

 After stenciling on Flower Farm Tours, I decided to add a little more detail…

-A flower pot and stem was stenciled at the bottom of the F, then a vintage tap handle was screwed on to resemble a junk flower.
+- A flower pot and stem was stenciled at the bottom of the F, then a vintage tap handle was screwed on to resemble a junk flower.

-Such a fun, unexpected raised detail!
+Such a fun, unexpected raised detail with a rustic aesthetic appeal I adore!

 And just in time.
 My hydrangea blooms are going crazy and are pretty much ready to dry already!